frederikvig/nyum/_recipes/focaccia.md

 ---

 > Drizzle the remaining 2 tablespoons olive oil onto a rimmed 17 x 13-inch sheet pan.
+Can also be split between two pans instead (note that baking time will be reduced).

 ---